All Episodes

 So Jimmy Acosta, I want to go back to this from last week.

-So he he's trying he was begging.
+So he was begging.

-Now you you can tell the audience more of the backstory than I can.
+Now, you can tell the audience more of the backstory than I can.

-Kind of, you know, me, I'm doing 10 things at once.
+You know, me, I'm doing 10 things at once.

-I picked up my head and I said, What did you just say?
+I picked up my head and I said, what did you just say?

-You know, fake news Jim over at fake news CNN wants to be on your show because he wrote a book.
+You know, fake news, Jim, over at Fake News CNN, wants to be on your show because he wrote a book.

-And I said, Okay, you seriously want me to consider this?
+And I said, okay, you seriously want me to consider this?

-They said no, but we thought you'd want to know they're kind of at a point where they're begging to be on.
+They said, no, but we thought you'd want to know they're kind of at a point where they're begging to be on.

 And I said, let them beg a little longer.